-Price tag markdowns, sales promotion, and vouchers perform an important part in most retail firms, in spite of size.
+Price tag markdowns, sales promotions, and vouchers perform an important part in most retail firms.
 They stimulate curiosity and product sales, which in turn generates a noticeable lift in revenue.

 Furthermore, cost reductions reach customers who may in any other case choose not to buy certain items.
-The trouble is, little retailers who rely heavily on customer and brand loyalty may be tempted to reduce costs whenever they are overstocked, or sales are unexpectedly sluggish.
+The trouble is, small retailers who rely heavily on customer and brand loyalty may be tempted to reduce costs whenever they are overstocked or sales are unexpectedly sluggish.
 The instant increase in product sales conceals a number of drawbacks.

 Discounting has always been an effective strategy to lift sales.
 Retail stores in every area of interest have decreased costs to create more business.
-Over the past number of years, however, continuing price discounts have become a veritable business plan with many merchants rarely selling merchandise at ‘typical’ prices.
+Over the past number of years, however, continual price discounts have become a veritable business plan, with many merchants rarely selling merchandise at “typical” prices.
 For instance, coupon engagement rates are at their highest levels.
 In addition, discount campaigns, once offered on an occasional cycle, have become perpetual for many merchants.
-As earlier noted, this strategy genuinely does promote sales.
-However it is important to be aware of its disadvantages.
+As previously noted, this strategy genuinely does promote sales.
+However, it’s important to be aware of its disadvantages.

-First, clients who purchase items when prices are decreased provide no comprehension of their future purchasing behavior.
-For example, a half-gallon of frozen treats usually marked at $5, but discounted to $2.50 for a promotion, may produce product sales; but the store is going to get no insight into its buyers’ long term buying decisions.
+First, clients who purchase items when prices are decreased provide no reflection of their future purchasing behavior.
+For example, a half-gallon of frozen treats usually marked at $5, but discounted to $2.50 for a promotion, may produce product sales; but the store is going to get no insight into its buyers’ long-term buying decisions.